NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/12-eln.md

 # Uses of lab notebooks

 ## Physical lab notebooks
 As well as documenting your experiments, resulting research data and processes, a physical lab notebook is also intended to communicate your work (e.g. why experiments were initiated?).
 It also serves as a legal document to prove patents and defend your data against accusations of misconduct.
-Finally, it is your scientific legacy in the laboratory {% n4m_wc_elns_2023 %}.
+Finally, it is your scientific legacy in the laboratory {% cite n4m_wc_elns_2023 %}.

 ## Additional uses of ELNs